-Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!
+Hear me, King Baldric and Queen Breyla, 69th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

-Before you sat Queen Kaylah V, Sun-Queen, shining her light to all corners of the Kingdom, and Trumbrand V, Hearth-King.
+Before him sat Queen Kaylah V, Sun-Queen, shining her light to all corners of the kingdom, and Trumbrand V, Hearth-King

 Before him sat King Rattanicus the constant north star, and Isabel, the lucent moon, guiding us through the night.

-Before him sat Queen Kaylah, sovereign by her own hand, beautiful and inevitable as the dawn, and Trumbrand, eyes cast to the sun.
+Before him sat Queen Kaylah IV, sovereign by her own hand, beautiful and inevitable as the dawn, and Trumbrand IV, eyes cast to the sun.

-Before her sat King Roak VI, wise as the elk, unchanging as the oak, and Hyrrokin, the welcome summer breeze
+Before her sat King Roak VI, wise as the elk, unchanging as the oak, and Hyrrokin I, the welcome summer breeze

 Before him sat King Evander, hand set to virtue, and Marioun, hospitality and heart overflowing

-Before him sat King Baldric, gift giver to the wolf pack, and Breyla, her laughter ringing upon the list,
+Before him sat King Baldric I, gift giver to the wolf pack, and Breyla I, her laughter ringing upon the list.

 Then came the time of the second decade of our Kingdom of Ealdormere, with our sovereigns right mindful of their birthright, standing tall and proud.